The Construction Advantage

 Five industry professionals gave PechaKucha 20 x 15 style presentations on a topic they were excited to share:

 - Maggie Stanley (Construction Administrator, CWS Architects)

-- Sara Mlynarchek (Assistant General Counsel, University of Maine System) and Rachel Piper (Director of Strategic Sourcing, University of Maine System)
+- Sara Mlynarchek (Assistant General Counsel, University of ME System) and Rachel Piper (Director of Strategic Sourcing, University of ME System)